 November 09, 2022

 Military veterans in the region were actively involved in helping LSUE get the grant and build the new tech-driven agribusiness certificate programs, part of Sustaining Future Farms in Louisiana at LSUE.
-One of them is David Billings, a U.S. Army veteran and co-founder of Coastal Plains Meat Company in Eunice, which is Louisiana’s leading beef harvester.
+One of them is David Billings, a U.S. Army veteran and co-founder of Coastal Plains Meat Company in Eunice, which has quickly grown to become Louisiana’s leading beef harvester.

-“We support LSUE and have partnered with them to build an internship program at Coastal Plains Meat Company for students,” Billings said, who received his own master cattleman certification through the LSU AgCenter.
+“We support LSUE and have partnered with them to build an internship program at Coastal Plains Meat Company for students,” Billings said.
 “Not only are we trying to keep Louisiana beef in Louisiana; we’re looking to hire graduates coming out of LSUE.”

-Being able to access skills-based certificate programs right in Eunice, as well as a new Associate of Science in Agriculture degree at LSUE, could be of great help to veterans transitioning into a career outside of the military, Billings said.
-Current LSUE student and Army veteran Adam Guillory from Mamou, Louisiana, agrees.
-He will take the Introduction to Agriculture class this spring and pursue FAA drone certification.
+Being able to access new skills-based and stackable certificate programs right in Eunice, as well as a new Associate of Science in Agriculture degree at LSUE, could be of great help to veterans transitioning into a career outside of the military, Billings argues.